Trip Overview

 From the Bridge above Waikato Falls walk up the gravel road past the Urchin campsite turn-off until you reach the Kaimanawa campsite (half an hour).
 Then follow the well-graded tramping/mountain bike track to Tree Trunk Gorge Road (one hour max).
 Immediately after the last sidestream before the road, there is a signposted access to the river.
 Use this if you don’t mind missing the spectacular paddle upstream into the bottom of Tree Trunk Gorge (don’t miss it).
 Carry on up the track until it approaches the cliff-edge.
 There may be a spike in the ground used for lowering gear (present in Feb 2020).
 Work your way carefully down to the river.
 If it’s wet and slippery rig a safety line with your throw bag.

-Another access used by kayakers is on river left at the bridge.
+The best access, used by kayakers, is on river left at the bridge.
 An obscure entry leads to a well defined track to a cliff edge where boats are lowered.
-An obscure track (we missed it) winds around to the left and then down to the river.
-Apparently there are some ropes to assist.
+A track marked with ribbons winds around to the left and then steeply down to the river.
+There are some ropes to assist (test them before you trust them).

 On the River

 Paddle upstream a few hundred metres on flat water through an overhanging gorge to the base of the last drop on Tree Trunk Gorge.
-This upstream gorge has claimed the lives of a number of paddlers including some who were unaware of its existence.
+This Tree Trunk Gorge above this last drop has claimed the lives of a number of paddlers including some who were unaware of its existence.
 Don’t get too close to the base of the waterfall, view it from a safe distance.

 Some parties abseil into the pool immediately above Waikato Falls to take the drop.
 Do some research before even contemplating this.